ilichh1/ticket-system/README.md

 To get started with **Ticket System** just follow this simple instruction:

 1. Acces to **site큦 URL**.
-2. Go to the button of the main page and you will find the registry formulary.
+2. Go to the bottom of the main page and you will find the registry formulary.
 3. Input your info such as:
     - Name
     - E-mail